AsnaMuneer/semiclassical_QFT/README.md

 # The Semiclassical QFT: A Detailed Mechanism
 The implementation of the semiclassical QFT replaces a complex, fully-quantum Inverse QFT circuit with an iterative, classical-feedback loop.
 This method is achieved through a sequence of single-qubit operations and measurements, which are controlled by classical data.

-Iterative Loop: The algorithm's core is a for loop that processes the counting qubits in reverse order, from the most significant qubit down to the least significant.
+**Iterative Loop**: The algorithm's core is a for loop that processes the counting qubits in reverse order, from the most significant qubit down to the least significant.
 This top-down approach is essential to the semiclassical method.

-Hadamard Gate Application: Within the loop, a Hadamard gate is applied to the current qubit.
+**Hadamard Gate Application**: Within the loop, a Hadamard gate is applied to the current qubit.
 This operation places the qubit into a superposition state, a foundational step for all quantum Fourier transforms.

-Classically-Controlled Phase Rotations: This is the key innovation of the semiclassical QFT.
+**Classically-Controlled Phase Rotations**: This is the key innovation of the semiclassical QFT.
 For each qubit, a series of conditional phase rotations is applied.
 The angle of rotation, θ=−π/(2 k−j
  ), is calculated by a classical processor.
 The rotation itself is a quantum operation, but it is controlled by a classical bit stored in the classical_register.
 The code uses a specific Qiskit construct, with qc.if_test((classical_register[k], 1)):, which dictates that the phase rotation is applied only if the corresponding classical bit c_reg[k] is 1.
 This allows the quantum circuit to be dynamically updated based on the results of previous measurements.

-Measurement and Feedback: After all the necessary phase rotations are completed for a given qubit, it is measured.
+**Measurement and Feedback**: After all the necessary phase rotations are completed for a given qubit, it is measured.
 The result is immediately stored in the classical_register and is then used to inform the phase rotations for the subsequent qubits in the loop.
 This process of measuring one qubit at a time and using the classical result for later operations is the central tenet of the semiclassical QFT, which significantly reduces the quantum coherence time required for the circuit.

-Project Achievements with the Semiclassical QFT
-The successful implementation of this hybrid QFT allowed for the completion of the period-finding portion of Shor's algorithm.
+**Project Achievements with the Semiclassical QFT** The successful implementation of this hybrid QFT allowed for the completion of the period-finding portion of Shor's algorithm.
 The specific outcome of the simulation demonstrated the following:

-Noise Resilience: By relying on classical feedback and one-qubit measurements, the algorithm was made significantly more resilient to noise.
+**Noise Resilience**: By relying on classical feedback and one-qubit measurements, the algorithm was made significantly more resilient to noise.
 This avoids the decoherence that would accumulate over a long, complex circuit needed for a fully-quantum inverse QFT.

-Reduced Quantum Resources: The need for multi-qubit controlled phase gates was eliminated, which simplified the circuit and made it feasible to run on a simulator.
+**Reduced Quantum Resources**: The need for multi-qubit controlled phase gates was eliminated, which simplified the circuit and made it feasible to run on a simulator.
 This demonstrates a practical path toward implementing such algorithms on current, limited-qubit quantum hardware.

-Successful Period Finding: The semiclassical QFT successfully transformed the quantum state encoding the periodic information into a measurable phase value.
+**Successful Period Finding**: The semiclassical QFT successfully transformed the quantum state encoding the periodic information into a measurable phase value.

 In a real-world quantum computation, the results are probabilistic.
 When the quantum circuit for Shor's algorithm was run, the counting register is in a superposition of many different states.
 When these qubits were measured, a single answer wasnt found; there were many possible outcomes.